dmijatovic/rust-concepts/todo-actix/README.md

 # Todo actix api

-This sample project is done based on youtube video.
-It creates web api server using Rust and Actix framework.
+This sample project is based on youtube video.
+It creates web api server using Rust and Actix (v2) framework and uses tokio for async postgres queries and deadpool as pg connection pool.

 ## Usage